FairwindsOps/gemini/README.md

       keep: 14
 ```

-For a more complex example, Gemini can create new backups every 10 minutes,
+For a more complex example, Gemini can create new snapshots every 10 minutes,
-always keep the last 3 backups, and preserve historical hourly, daily, monthly, and yearly backups.
+always keep the last 3 snapshots, and preserve historical hourly, daily, monthly, and yearly snapshots.

 ```yaml
 apiVersion: gemini.fairwinds.com/v1beta1